mlarocca/Chrome-Extensions/README.md

 Chrome-Extensions
 =================

-Collection of Chrome extensions (mostly using AngularJS)
+This is a collection of free Chrome extensions thought for various purposes

+* [TagCloudChromeEx](./TagCloudChromeEx) (using AngularJS, JQuery, D3js)